-For additional information regarding the Company’s corporate governance program, please see the Board Guidelines on Significant Corporate Governance Issues and the charters of the Company’s Audit Committee, Nominating and Corporate Governance Committee, Personnel and Organization Committee and Finance Committee.
+For additional information regarding the Company’s corporate governance program, please see the Board Guidelines on Significant Corporate Governance Issues and the charters of the Company’s Audit Committee, Nominating, Governance and Corporate Responsibility Committee, Personnel and Organization Committee and Finance Committee.

 We Maintain Strong Audit Programs To Increase Investor Confidence